[Home] [French Version] [CV] [RESEARCH] [TEACHING] [PHL501] [HC 395] [Photos] [Jalisco]

 c.
 Objection: if you think that one of the author's claim is false: give an argument for this!

-• Course Notes (will be available on the day of class around 8 am): Leibniz -- Freedom and Responsibility
+- Course Notes (will be available on the day of class around 8 am): Leibniz, Rationalism, God and Theodicy

-• Powerpoint (will be available on the day of class before noon): Leibniz -- Freedom and Responsibility.
+- Powerpoint (will be available on the day of class before noon): Leibniz, Rationalism, God and Theodicy.

-• Text Analysis: For Efrem (Carlim) and Andrew (Quinn)
+- Text Analysis: For James (Curtis) and Andrew (Greiner)

 - All the other students: POST YOUR ANSWERS ON BLACKBOARD ON THE DAY BEFORE CLASS BEFORE 5pm.